Office for Ageing Well

 Further information for South Australian seniors is available on the sa.gov.au website.

-Better Together: A Practical Guide to Effective Engagement with Older People (PDF 4.2MB) has been developed by Office for the Ageing in collaboration with the Department of the Premier and Cabinet.
-Most importantly, it is informed by older South Australians and will be used to grow awareness across other areas of government of how to actively include the voice of the older person in what they do.
+Better Together: A Practical Guide to Effective Engagement with Older People (PDF 4.2MB) is informed by older South Australians and will be used to grow awareness across other areas of government of how to actively include the voice of the older person in what they do.

 State-wide conversation with older South Australians

-Office for the Ageing’s State-wide Conversation with Older South Australians took place during October and November 2016.
-A series of conversations were held across the state, facilitated by older people trained for the purpose, with many of the discussions held within their own networks.
+A series of conversations across the state was facilitated by older people trained for the purpose, and many held discussions within their own networks.
 People also jumped online to get involved through the YourSAy website.